Tracing deposits and withdrawals

 Import RPC URLs

-const l1RpcUrl = process.env.L1_RPC_URL
+const l1RpcUrl = process.env.L1_RPC_URL;

-const l2RpcUrl = process.env.L2_RPC_URL
+const l2RpcUrl = process.env.L2_RPC_URL;

 Set the deposit to trace